 I have generally enjoyed and admired the Hemingway I've read, and I think the short stories in In Our Time are among the best by an American author in the 20th Century.
 That said, The Sun Also Rises was amazing and To Have and to Have Not equally so.
 At his best, Hemingway really could convey large emotions and subtle movements of mood with very few words.
 It was a reverse virtuosity that couldn't sustain itself, though, and left him with nothing but self parodied the more he was unwilling to change his style.
 Old Man in the Sea, among others, are relentlessly dull and full of the kind of self-pity that makes you want to smack him.

 Purple America by Rick Moody was a novel that enraged me.
-He's been compared to one of my favorites, John Cheever, by many well-meaning critics, but rather than a young writer taking some cues from Cheever's careful and lightly applied poetry and sentiment as regards infidelity, alcoholism, insanity and lurking bi-sexuality, Moody is as effusive as busted water main.
+He's been compared to John Cheever by some critics.
+Moody, however, doesn't come to close to Cheever's achievement.
+Rather than a young writer taking some cues from Cheever's careful and lightly applied poetry and sentiment as regards infidelity, alcoholism, insanity and lurking bi-sexuality, Moody is as effusive as busted water main.
 All of the previously described elements are there, but without Cheever's wit, irony or craft.
 None of his grace, either.
 Moody is one of these young novelists who are in a hurry to cram the world into each paragraph, with the goal being not to persuade the reader to go along with a story but rather to make the telling as intense as possible.
 This is the kind of ham handed narrative style that is a prose equivalent of an Oliver Stone movie, the uneasy work of an artist obsessed with keeping their "edge".
 Moody may have kept his edge, suggested by the jittery run-on disasters this rag of a novel lays out, but it's nothing worth sitting down for.
 Purple America, though, is worth throwing away.

 I've spent a reading lifetime berating Ayn Rand and her work, and I've been given the "it has some good ideas" counter argument, a response that makes me want to search for a brick wall to bash my head against.
 There's nothing like having a well fed yuppie stock broker or Pilate-addicted trophy mom go flat line on you with that kind of defense after you've delivered a passionate and well-tuned indictment of Rand and her pretensions of philosophical worth.
 She was, if nothing else, a marketing genius, and knew her audience well, the various "little men" of no particular talent or depth who imagine themselves betrayed by Statist boobery and see themselves as intellectual giants who are fated to rise above the rabble and make their rules.
 Perversions of Nietzsche, to be sure, but Rand understood that if she presented herself as the quintessential ubermensch she might well gather about her otherwise educated toadies whose need to be bossed about and humiliated in hopes of maybe someday gaining the kind of Roarkian moral imperative to bomb public housing projects because they offended his sense of propriety ( The Fountainhead).
 Rand was a greasy, amoral mindfucker whose basic concern was controlling her little world and its inhabitants with the ironic promise of that she might lead them to greater freedom.